 I looked back at the store, at the old grocer and his wife.
 They were shaking their heads at whatever the Asian woman was asking.
 We’d have to shut them down.
 It would take weeks to process everything.

-“I can see you typing,” Ollie said, walking back to the car.
+“I can see you typing,” Ollie said, walking to the car.
 “You know I have eyes, right?”

 “Five dead,” I countered.

 We got in and I pulled the seatbelt down as he started the car.
 Ollie didn’t wear a seatbelt.
-He was a big man and it was very uncomfortable for him, or so he said.
-To keep the car from beeping at him, he left the belt in the lock and sat on the strap, which was now pressed to the seat.
+He was a big man and it was very uncomfortable for him, or so he claimed.
+To keep the car from beeping at him, he left the belt in the lock and sat on the strap, which was now pressed permanently to the seat.

 “What happens when someone else gets sick?”
 I asked.